 I must confess, however, that pulling obscure facts from my past often gives me a perverse pleasure.
 It's not the actual deed or event, though that's pleasant, too; it's that I feel I've cheated the aging process, dug beneath the mantel and disturbed a layer of dust.
 It makes me believe that things are still firing in my head as they should, slower, perhaps, but that's okay—the alternative horrifies me.
 I'm not afraid of death.
 It's the possibility of losing of my mind that troubles me.

 He lay in his underwear on a bare mattress beside the only open window in the room.
-He was spread-eagled and bare-chested, offering as much body surface as possible to anything that moved, almost wishing the mosquito buzzing in the darkness would come closer, at least close enough that he could feel the air stirring around its wings.
-Sweat rolled down his side and disappeared into the mattress, adding to the growing pool of moisture beneath him.
+He was spreadeagled and bare-chested, offering as much body surface as possible to anything that moved, almost wishing the mosquito buzzing in the darkness would come closer, at least close enough that he could feel the air stirring around its wings.
+Sweat rolled down his sides and disappeared into the mattress, adding to the growing pool of moisture beneath him.

 One tiny breeze was all he needed.

-He closed his eyes, remembering how he had once dreamed of making things happen with his mind.
-He'd employ the ninety percent of his brain he never used and generate his own breeze.
-He'd let the energy from his body coalesce and throw it into the ether, creating ripples that would move outward in concentric circles from his body.
-It would glide over the mattress and spill to the floor like a mountain waterfall, landing in churning clouds of mist.
-Then it would spread across the carpet, sweeping away the magazine insert that had fallen from his MacAddict and crashing against the walls before clawing its way to the ceiling.
+He closed his eyes, thinking of how he had once dreamed of making things happen with only the power of his mind.
+He'd employ the ninety percent of his brain never used and generate his own breeze.
+He'd let the energy from his body coalesce and then throw it into the ether, creating ripples that would move outward in concentric circles from his body.
+They would glide over the mattress and spill to the floor like a mountain waterfall, landing in churning clouds of mist.
+They would spread across the carpet, sweeping away the magazine insert that had fallen from his MacAddicts and crash against the walls, clawing their way to the ceiling.

-As he wiped the perspiration from his upper lip, he heard a sound.
-He turned to stare at the beads on the lamp his Aunt Ethel had given him on his sixteenth birthday.
+As he wiped the perspiration from his upper lip, he heard a sound and turned his head, staring at the beads on the lamp his Aunt Ethel had given him on his sixteenth birthday.
 They were moving.
-A new sensation, faint but definite, touched the hair on his arm and chest.
-His breath caught.
+His breath caught when something touched the hair on his arms and chest: a breeze—faint, but definite.